-2006 2005 2004

-Components of net periodic benefit cost:

-Service cost \$ 87,193 \$ 79,628 \$ 70,500

-Interest cost 137,124 131,164 124,316

-Expected return on plan assets (138,423) (123,804) (107,768)

-Amortization of unrecognized gains 26,363 19,125 14,634

-Amortization of prior service cost 14,056 14,056 17,787

-Net periodic benefit costs \$ 126,313 \$ 120,169 \$ 119,469

-2006 2005 2004
+2007 2006 2005

-Weighted average assumptions used to determine benefit obligations as of December 31:
+Weighted average assumptions used to

+determine benefit obligations as of December 31:

-December 31: Discount rate 6.00% 5.75 0/ 6.00%
+Discount rate 6.25% 6.00% 5.75%

 Rate of compensation increase 7.29 7.29 7.29

-Weighted average assumptions used to determine benefit costs for the years ended December 31: 1.27 1.29 1.29
+Weighted average assumptions used to determine

+benefit costs for the years ended December 31:

-Discount rate 6.00% 6.00 % 6.25%
+Discount rate 6.00% 5.75% 6.00%

 Expected return on plan assets 7.00 7.00 7.00

-Enperior retain on plan about

 Rate of compensation increase 7.29 7.29 7.29

-The Plan's asset allocations at December 31, 2006, and 2005 by asset category are as follows:
+The Plan's asset allocations at December 31, 2007 and 2006 by asset category are as follows:

-Percentage of Plan Assets at December 31
+Percentage of Plan Assets at December 31,

-2006 2005
+2007 2006

 Asset Category

-Equity securities 25% 36%
+Equity securities 43% 25%

-Debt securities 62
+Debt securities 51 62

-Other (cash) 13 64
+Other (cash) 6 13

 Total 100% 100%

 The Plan has a formal investment policy statement.
 The Plan's investment objective is balanced income, with a moderate risk tolerance.
-This objective emphasizes current income through a 60% to 80% allocation to fixed income securities, complemented by a secondary consideration for capital appreciation through an equity allocation in the range of 20% to
+This objective emphasizes current income through a 60% to 80% allocation to fixed income securities, complemented by a secondary consideration for capital appreciation through an equity allocation in the range of 20% to 40%.
+Diversification is achieved through investment in mutual funds and bonds.

-40%.
-No fixed income securities are reflected at the end of 2005 due to a temporary reallocation of investment monies.
-Diversification and liquidity are achieved through investment in mutual funds rather than individual securities.
 The asset allocation is reviewed annually with respect to the target allocations and rebalancing adjustments and/or target allocation changes are made as appropriate.
 The Trust's current funding policy is to maintain the Plan's fully funded status on an ERISA minimum funding basis.